Windmill Software Ltd

 Windmill Settings for the Molytek

-If you want to talk to a Molytek through a code switch, in addition to adding the code switch commands ahead of each channel prompt string, you may find it necessary to adjust the "timeout" and "instrument idle time" values in ConfIML setup.
+If you want to talk to a Molytek through a code switch, in addition to adding the code switch commands ahead of each channel prompt string, you may find it necessary to adjust the "timeout" and "Instrument Idle or Wait Time" values in ConfIML setup.
 This adjustment will have to be arrived at by trial and error.
 Other settings are as follows, although you may need to alter them depending on how you are using your Molytek loggers.

 Initialisation String: ***